TRON-Bioinformatics/splice2neo/README.md

 [Bioconductor](https://www.bioconductor.org/).
 Therefore, you have to install it form this GitLab repository.

-However, this repository is a private GitLab reposoritory and therefore you have to create an personal access token (PAT) first.
+However, this repository is a private GitLab repository and therefore you have to create an personal access token (PAT) first.
 This is described [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).